freenas/freenas-docs/userguide/tn_initial.rst

 graphical administrative interface, select this option and follow the prompts to set the *root* password.

-**8) Reset to factory defaults:** if you wish to delete **all** of the configuration changes made in the administrative GUI, select this option.
+**8) Reset to factory defaults:** to delete **all** of the configuration changes made in the administrative GUI, select this option.
 Once the configuration is reset, the system will reboot.
-You will need to go to
+It will be necessary to go to
 :menuselection:`Storage --> Volumes --> Import Volume`
-to re-import your volume.
+to re-import volumes.

-**9) Shell:** enters a shell in order to run FreeBSD commands.
+**9) Shell:** starts a shell to run FreeBSD commands.
 To leave the shell, type :command:`exit`.

 **10) System Update:** if any system updates are available, they will automatically be downloaded and applied.
 The functionality is